Source code for twinlab.params

 [docs] @typechecked class RecommendParams(Params): """Parameter configuration for recommending new points to sample using the Bayesian-optimisation routine.
 Attributes: weights (Union[list[float], None], optional): A list of weighting values that are used to create a scalar objective function in the case of a multi-output model.
 The recommend functionality can only work on a single scalar function, so in the case of a multi-output model, the outputs must be combined into a single scalar value.
 The weights create a linear combinations of the outputs, where the weights are the coefficients of the linear combination.
 In the case of a single-output model, the weights are not used and have no impact.
 If the output dimensions are not equally important, the weights can be used to reflect this.
 If the output values have different units, the weights must be chosen to reflect this.
 For example, if two outputs have units of distance and time the weights implicitly have units such that these can be combined (i.e., per metre and per second).
 A list of values is used here, where the first value corresponds to the first output, the second value to the second output, and so on.
 For example, ``[1, 2, 3]`` would create a linear combination of the outputs where the first output is multiplied by 1, the second output by 2, and the third output by 3.
 In this case, the third output is considered to be three times as important as the first output.
 If the values ``[0, 1]`` are used, the first output is ignored and the second output is used as the scalar objective function.
 If the values ``[-1, 0]`` are used, the first output is used as the scalar objective function, and is minimized.
 The default value, ``None``, applies equal weight to each output dimension.
 This is recommended for functional emulators. num_restarts (int, optional): The number of random restarts for optimisation.
 The default value is ``5``. raw_samples (int, optional): The number of samples for initialization.
 The default value is ``128``. bounds (Union[dict, None], optional): The bounds of the input space.
 If this is set to `None` then the bounds are inferred from the range of the training data.
 Otherwise, this must be a dictionary mapping column names to a tuple of lower and upper bounds.
 For example, ``{"x0": (0, 1), "x1": (0, 2)}`` to set boundaries on two input variables ``x0`` and ``x1``. seed (Union[int, None], optional): Specifies the seed used by the random number generator to start the optimiser to discover the recommendations.
 Setting this to an integer is good for reproducibility.
 The default value is ``None``, which means the seed is randomly generated each time. """

-[docs] def __init__( self, weights: Optional[List[float]] = None, # mc_points: Optional[int] = None, # TODO: Cannot be included because tensor num_restarts: int = 5, raw_samples: int = 128, bounds: Optional[Dict[str, Tuple[float, float]]] = None, seed: Optional[int] = None, ): self.weights = weights self.mc_points = None self.num_restarts = num_restarts self.raw_samples = raw_samples self.bounds = bounds self.seed = seed if self.bounds is not None: self.bounds = pd.DataFrame(self.bounds) self.bounds.rename( index={0: "lower_bounds", 1: "upper_bounds"}, inplace=True )
+[docs] def __init__( self, weights: Optional[List[float]] = None, # mc_points: Optional[int] = None, # TODO: Cannot be included because tensor num_restarts: int = 5, raw_samples: int = 128, bounds: Optional[Dict[str, Tuple[float, float]]] = None, seed: Optional[int] = None, ): self.weights = weights self.mc_points = None self.num_restarts = num_restarts self.raw_samples = raw_samples self.bounds = bounds self.seed = seed # TODO: This horror-show should be removed in the next release! if self.bounds is not None: self.bounds = pd.DataFrame(self.bounds) self.bounds.rename( index={0: "lower_bounds", 1: "upper_bounds"}, inplace=True )

 def unpack_parameters(self): params = { "weights": self.weights, "mc_points": self.mc_points, "num_restarts": self.num_restarts, "raw_samples": self.raw_samples, "bounds": self.bounds, "seed": self.seed, } if params.get("bounds", None) is not None: params["bounds"] = _convert_dataframe_to_dict(params, "bounds") return remove_none_values(params)

 [docs] @typechecked class CalibrateParams(Params): """Parameter configuration for inverting a trained emulator to estimate the input parameters that generated a given output.
 Attributes: y_std_model (Union[bool, pd.DataFrame], optional): Whether to include model noise covariance in the likelihood.
 If ``True``, your model's noise covariance is included in the likelihood, which can help account for uncertainties in the model predictions.
 If ``False``, your model's noise covariance is not included in the likelihood; this assumes the model's predictions are precise.
 If a `pandas.DataFrame` is supplied, it must contain the same columns as the set of emulator outputs, specifying the noise covariance for each output.
 The default value is ``False``. return_summary (bool, optional): Should the result of the inversion be presented as a summary or as the full solution?
 If ``True`` then return a summary of the inverse solution.
 If ``False`` return the entire history of the points sampled.
 The default value is ``True``. iterations (int, optional): The number of points to sample in each inversion chain.
 More points is better.
 The default value is ``10,000``. n_chains (int, optional): The number of independent chains to use for the inversion process.
 More is better, so that the solution derived between indepent chains can be compared and convergence can be checked.
-The default value is ``2``. force_sequential (bool, optional): "Whether to force the chains to run sequentially, rather than in parallel."
+The default value is ``2`` and the maximum is ``4``. force_sequential (bool, optional): "Whether to force the chains to run sequentially, rather than in parallel."
 If ``True`` the sampling processes will run one sample at a time, which can be useful when parallel processing is not desired.
 The default value is ``False``. start_location (str): The starting locations for the calibration process.
 If the string ``optimized`` is provided, the starting location of all chains are taken as the maximum a posteriori (MAP) estimate.
 If the string ``random`` is provided, the starting location for each chain is randomly generated. seed (Union[int, None], optional): Specifies the seed used by the random number generator to start the inversion process.
 Setting the seed to an integer is good for reproducibility.
 The default value is ``None``, which means the seed is randomly generated each time. """ # TODO: This docstring needs to be massively improved.

 [docs] def __init__( self, y_std_model: Union[bool, pd.DataFrame] = False, # TODO: pd.DataFrame or str? # method: Optional[str] = "TinyDA", # TODO: Commented-out as interacts with "method" of use_model_method # prior: Optional[str] = "uniform", # TODO: Allow for scipy types return_summary: bool = True, iterations: int = 10000, n_chains: int = 2, force_sequential: bool = False, # TODO: Remove in v3? start_location: str = "random", seed: Optional[int] = None, ): self.y_std_model = y_std_model # self.method = method # self.prior = prior self.return_summary = return_summary self.iterations = iterations self.n_chains = n_chains self.force_sequential = force_sequential self.start_location = start_location self.seed = seed